Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ## Approach

+This proposal aims at preserving source backward compatibility.
+Any existing sources should keep working and not have their behaviour changed.

 ### Approach for proposal 1

-Now that you're aware of all the problems with the old behaviour, let's discuss how they can be fixed with the new behaviour.
-There has been a number of discussions about this as seen in the Links section.

-Obviously, we require backward compatibility with the old behaviour.
-Any existing sources using it must not have their behaviour changed.

-We found 2 sensible approaches:
+We found 3 approaches:
+* Modifying existing syntax
-* Different syntax
+* Using different syntax
-* Contextual indication
+* Adding contextual indication
-A contextual indication could be an annotation or compiler argument, indicating that the new behaviour is desired.

-#### First approach: Different syntax
-A number of different syntaxes have been mentioned (`A` is an interface and `b` is a property of type `A`):
+In the examples bellow `A` is an interface and `b` is a property of type `A`.

+#### I. Modifying Existing Syntax
+1. Adding a modificator to indicate new behaviour
-* `class B : A by val b`, `class B : A by volatile b`, `class B : A to b`
+  - `class B : A by val b`
+  - `class B : A by volatile b`
+1. Modifying the form of the delegation expression
-* `class B : A by ::b`, `class B : A by { b }` (this would clash with existing delegations of functional types!)
+  - `class B : A by ::b`
+  - `class B : A by { b }`
+   (this would clash with existing delegations of functional types!)

+##### Pros
+* Compliments the existing feature
+* May be done without requiring deprecation of the old syntax

+##### Cons
+* We add a distinct, new, feature to the language
+* May require a deprecation strategy for for the old syntax
+* Allows for a given class to use a mix of the two behaviours

+#### II.
+Using Different Syntax
+1. Using a different keyword for class delegation
+  - `class B : A to b`
-* Declaring delegation inside the class body using some keyword: `delegate A to b` or `implement A by b`
+1. Declaring delegation inside the class body
-* Declaring an annotation on the class member providing the delegate

-Pros of having a separate syntax:
+  - `A { ... delegate A to b ... }`
+  - `A { ... implement A by b ... }`

+##### Pros
+* Syntactically backward compatible
+* May be made as concise as the current syntax
 * It's clearer to the compiler and programmer which behaviour is expected.
-An example of where this could be a problem is discussed in the *Deprecation* section at the bottom.

-Cons of having a separate syntax:
+* Syntax differs from the property delegation syntax and stops confusing newcomers with a concept of delegation having two totally different use cases

+##### Cons
 * We add a distinct, new, feature to the language
-* It will be confusing because it seemingly performs the same task as the old behaviour/existing Implementation By Delegation
+* May require a deprecation strategy for for the old syntax
-* Allows for a given class to use a mix of the two behaviours, which would be more confusing and bad design (in my personal opinion)
+* Allows for a given class to use a mix of the two behaviours (even if one is deprecated)

-The `class B : A to b` syntax has been argued by @voddan:
-> #### Syntactical proposal
-> * Deprecate `X() : A by a` and introduce a _new keyword_ for class delegation with improved behaviour
-> * Use `to` as a contextual keyword for class delegation: `X(): A to a`
->
-> ##### Pros
-> * Syntactically backward compatible: since no expression was allowed in the position after the type a class is implementing `X(): A >here<`, anything can be a soft keyword without clashing with old code
-> * `to` is short: just 2 characters
-> * Has some meaning in English: "`X` delegates `A` _to_ `a`"
-> * Syntax differs from the property delegation syntax and stops confusing newcomers with a concept of delegation having two totally different use cases
->
-> ##### Cons
-> * If implemented would allow two syntax constructs to express the same thing (even if one is deprecated):
->
-> ```kotlin
-> class X(val a: A): A by a
-> class X(val a: A): A to a
-> ```
-> * Syntax differs from the property delegation syntax and doesn't highlight that those are similar concepts
+* Syntax differs from the property delegation syntax and doesn't highlight that those are similar concepts

-#### Second approach: Contextual indication
+#### III.
+Adding Contextual Indication

-The second approach allows the programmer to indicate to the compiler that the class should have its interface delegates implemented using the new behaviour.
+This approach allows the programmer to indicate to the compiler that the class should have its interface delegates implemented using the new behaviour.
 To indicate this, an annotation should be used.
 For example, the following declaration can be added to the standard library (name TBD):

 ```kotlin